 Both agencies can initiate a status review to gather and analyze all available information regarding a species to determine if that species is threatened or endangered at any time that those agencies think a species may be at risk.
 In addition, both agencies can initiate a status review when they are petitioned by a separate agency or organization asking that a species be listed under the ESA.
-The USFWS or NMFS will examine the petition to determine if there is enough evidence to initiate a status review.
-If there is enough evidence, a status review is initiated; if there is not enough evidence, the petition is denied.
+The USFWS or NMFS will examine the petition to determine if it "presents substantial scientific and commercial information indicating that the petitioned action may be warranted."
+If the Service determines that the petition present substantial information, the agency will initiate a status review.
+If the information presented in the petition is not substantial, the petition is denied.

 When NMFS decides to initiate a status review of a species, that agency automatically designates the species under review as a Candidate species.
 This designation indicates that NMFS is considering listing the species as threatened or endangered under the ESA.
 If NMFS determines that the species is not threatened or endangered, the species is also no longer considered a Candidate species.

 The USFWS does not automatically designate a species as a Candidate when a status review is initiated.
 Instead, at the conclusion of a status review, if the USFWS determines that the species should be listed as threatened or endangered, but does not have the time or resources to move forward with the listing, that agency will designate the species as a Candidate for listing.